vivian-mca/javascript-codecademy-projects/README.md

 # Codecademy Projects* | JavaScript

-These are JavaScript projects* I have created on Codecademy, primarily under the Full-Stack Engineer Career Path.
+These are JavaScript projects* I have created in Codecademy, primarily under the Full-Stack Engineer Career Path.

 Each project has a **README.md** file and is listed under the course it was created in.